WallyS02/Kubernetes-DevOps-Essentials/README.md

 ## Deployments
 Deployments are resources managing a set of pods to run application workload, usually one that doesn't maintain state \(for stateful applications check Stateful Sets\).

-The spec section of Replica Set manifest consists of:
+The spec section of Deployment manifest consists of:
 * **replicas** - specifies number of desired replicas of pods
 * **selector** - specifies pods which will be part of deployment by label
 * **template** - specifies template of pod that will be created with deployment